 Filter invalid (valid field is set to false) positions.

 Filter zero coordinates.
-Zero latitude and longitude are theoretically valid values, but it practice it usually indicates invalid GPS data.
+Zero latitude and longitude are theoretically valid values, but in practice they usually indicate invalid GPS data.

 Filter duplicate records (duplicates are detected by time value).